 Do You Love Your ERP?

-When most people think about custom-built software for business, they think of a single application with a single purpose, like a CRM or an email client.
-We can understand why most businesses would not look for custom software solutions for such applications—why spend that money when there are so many options from which to choose already on the market?
+When most people think of “business software,” they think of an application or a platform with a specific purpose – a CRM such as HubSpot, or an email sending platform such as MailChimp.
+We can understand why most businesses wouldn’t consider custom-built software solutions for such applications — why spend that money when there are already so many options on the market?

-But the kinds of projects we typically engage in here at Skeleton Key aren’t single-purpose custom applications.
-We are often building software that runs entire businesses—or at least, that runs many of their core operations.
+But the kinds of projects we typically engage in here at Skeleton Key aren’t single-purpose applications.
+We are often building software that runs entire businesses — or at least, that runs many of their core operations.

-So the question of whether or not your business needs custom software solutions isn’t answered by thinking in terms of typical apps, but rather by thinking in terms of another type of software: ERP systems and ERP modules.
+The question of whether your business can benefit from custom solutions isn’t answered by thinking in terms of typical apps, but rather by thinking in terms of another type of software: ERP (enterprise resource planning) systems and ERP modules.

 So ask yourself: Do you love your current ERP?

 In our experience, very few people answer this question in the positive.
-Some like their ERP systems just OK, some find them annoying-but-necessary…and some even loathe their current ERP.
-No one seems to feel their ERP is just right.
+Some like their ERP systems just OK; others find them annoying, but necessary.
+Some even loathe their current ERP.
+No one we’ve talked to seems to feel their ERP is just right.

-ERP (Enterprise Resource Planning) systems started showing up in the ’90s as a way to operationalize and digitize standard business procedures (such as accounting, order management, inventory control, and so on).
-More and more businesses began to adopt ERPs over the next two decades because ERPs could take some aspects of what those businesses did and give them a model for doing them consistently and efficiently.
+ERP systems started showing up in the ’90s as a way to operationalize and digitize standard business procedures, such as accounting, order management, and inventory control.
+More and more businesses began to adopt ERPs over the next two decades because these systems could perform crucial aspects of the business more efficiently and consistently.

 Take a typical manufacturer, for example.
-That manufacturer might require several business software solutions because it needs several things done in a consistent and efficient manner: Job costing, assembly, ordering of parts and supplies, and so on.
-An ERP system can take complex processes and create some standardization around them, while also digitizing key steps (like ordering supplies or tracking jobs through a facility).
+This company may require several business software solutions because it needs several things done in a consistent and efficient manner: job costing, assembly, materials ordering, and so on.
+An ERP system can take these complex processes and create some standardization around them, while also digitizing key steps (like ordering supplies or tracking jobs through a facility).

 - Procurement and supply chain management